pchri/py-bt-presence-adapter/README.md

 ## Status of version 0.0.0

-- Can scan for standard bluetooth (not BLE) devices
+- Can scan for standard bluetooth (and BLE) devices
 - Creates device configuration for each detected device
 - Device configuration exposed and visible in the add-ons GUI
 - Real-time (well - scanning every 10 seconds) presence of device as a binary sensor
-- Cannot handle BLE devices yet.

 Tested on my RPi 3.
 It can detect my iPhone, iPad and Linux laptop.